 - Finally, what is your incidence response plan when a real alert happens and who is responsible for reviewing it and when?

-Logging and SIEM solutions have never been more powerful and the options more diverse.
+Logging and SEIM solutions have never been more powerful and the options more diverse.
 To get it right, you have to consider every aspect of its lifecycle and TCO to insure its success.